fcs-cs/cs2/modules/01-Git/_posts/2019-01-04-github-flow.md

 However, Before we get started there are a couple of important things that we have to do first.

+### Install Git on your local computer

+#### Installing on Linux
+If you want to install the basic Git tools on Linux via a binary installer, you can generally do so through the package management tool that comes with your distribution.
+If you’re on Fedora (or any closely-related RPM-based distribution, such as RHEL or CentOS), you can use dnf:

+`$ sudo dnf install git-all`
+If you’re on a Debian-based distribution, such as Ubuntu, try apt:

+`$ sudo apt install git-all`
+For more options, there are instructions for installing on several different Unix distributions on the Git website, at http://git-scm.com/download/linux.

+#### Installing on macOS
+There are several ways to install Git on a Mac.
+The easiest is probably to install the Xcode Command Line Tools.
+On Mavericks (10.9) or above you can do this simply by trying to run git from the Terminal the very first time.

+`$ git --version`
+If you don’t have it installed already, it will prompt you to install it.

+If you want a more up to date version, you can also install it via a binary installer.
+A macOS Git installer is maintained and available for download at the Git website, at http://git-scm.com/download/mac.

+#### Installing on Windows
+There are also a few ways to install Git on Windows.
+The most official build is available for download on the Git website.
+Just go to http://git-scm.com/download/win and the download will start automatically.
+Note that this is a project called Git for Windows, which is separate from Git itself; for more information on it, go to https://git-for-windows.github.io/.

+To get an automated installation you can use the Git Chocolatey package.
+Note that the Chocolatey package is community maintained.

 ### [VSCode GitHub Pull Request Extension](https://marketplace.visualstudio.com/items?itemName=GitHub.vscode-pull-request-github)

 > Review and manage your GitHub pull requests directly in VS Code